Best Personal Locator Beacons and Satellite Messengers 2025

 Emergency messaging is the primary function of any PLB or satellite messenger.
 The device needs to send out a signal that communicates both where you are, and that you’re in danger, and it does so via satellite.

-Then a search and rescue (SAR) service can come and find you.
+Then Search and Rescue (SAR) can come and find you.

-The most basic of devices will only communicate that you’re in danger.
-More sophisticated devices can be used to communicate in greater detail, so the SAR can respond better.
+The most basic devices will only communicate that you’re in danger.
+These are generall called a Personal Locator Beacon or PLB.
+More sophisticated devices such as 2-Way Satellite Messengers can be used to communicate in greater detail, so the SAR can respond, or loved ones can know your location.

 All PLB and satellite messengers should be equipped with SOS emergency messaging.